inveniosoftware/docs-invenio-rdm/docs/reference/metadata.md

 }
 ```

-### Items (0-n)
+### Entries (0-n)

-The items lists the associated digital files for the resource described by the
+The entries field lists the associated digital files for the resource described
-record.
-The files must all be registered in Invenio-Files-REST store independently.
+by the record.
+The files must all be registered in Invenio-Files-REST store
-This is to ensure that files can be tracked and fixity can be checked.
+independently.
+This is to ensure that files can be tracked and fixity can be
+checked.

 The key (``paper.pdf`` below) represents a file path.